 Well, do you want to explain your latest op-ed?

-There's pretty clear evidence looking across different states and looking when health insurance has been phased in and out.
+There's pretty clear evidence looking across different states, looking when health insurance has been phased in and out.

 When people lose health insurance, they're less likely to get preventive care, they're more likely to defer health care they need, and ultimately they're more likely to die.

-And it's very hard to quantify precisely my piece explains why an estimate that thousands will die uh as a consequence of this bill is actually a very conservative uh estimate uh done much, much more carefully based on much more rigorous evidence than uh absurd claims made by some that this bill will somehow pay for itself.
+My piece explains why an estimate that thousands will die as a consequence of this bill is actually a very conservative estimate, done much, much more carefully based on much more rigorous evidence than the absurd claims made by some that this bill will somehow pay for itself.

 Your children are going to die.